macdougt/MLIntroduction/session-1/README.md

 ## 2. Single-Neuron Neural Network

 Usually the first concept that comes to mind when someone mentions Machine Learning or Deep Learning is Neural Network.
-It had been there for a very long time, it had good days and bad days :) , but regardless, understanding it will allow us to understand the more sophisticated topics we will handle in later sessions.
+It had been around for a very long time, it had good days and bad days :) #Tom AI winters and summers, but regardless, understanding it will allow us to understand the more sophisticated topics we will handle in later sessions.

-This figure shows the simplest Neural Network we can create.
+This figure below shows the simplest Neural Network we can create.
 It has only one node (neuron), accepts 2 inputs and has one output:

 <p align="center">
 <img src="images/SingleNeuron.png">